marklogic/node-client-api/README.md

 ```
 npm install marklogic --save --ignore-scripts
 ```

+You can also clone from GitHub - https://github.com/marklogic/node-client-api.git
+NOTE: Please remove the package-lock.json file before "npm install"

 With the marklogic package installed, the following inserts two documents in a collection into the Documents database using MarkLogic's built-in REST server